heber-silva/CKA-Obsidian-Vault/Pod Configuration/Resource Management for Pods and Containers.md

 ### How Pods with ephemeral-storage requests are scheduled[](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#how-pods-with-ephemeral-storage-requests-are-scheduled)

 When you create a Pod, the Kubernetes scheduler selects a node for the Pod to run on.
 Each node has a maximum amount of local ephemeral storage it can provide for Pods.
-For more information, see [Node Allocatable](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable).
+For more information, see [](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable).

 The scheduler ensures that the sum of the resource requests of the scheduled containers is less than the capacity of the node.